AdjectiveEmotions

 What Does “libog” Mean in Bisaya?

 In Bisaya (Cebuano), libog translates to confused / puzzled.
-The word has multiple closely related meanings: confused, puzzled, all used depending on context.
+The word covers closely related meanings — confused, puzzled — the right one depends on context.

 Usage note: Libog in Cebuano means confused, not the Tagalog meaning.
 Context and register are very different.